omarkhaled-19/Terraform-ITI-Lab3/README.md

 - Deploy the Infrastructure

   `terraform apply -var-file=dev.tfvars -auto-approve`

+  **If it asks to enter the "key-name", this is only to name key-pair file that will be stored on AWS and locally.
+This is used so Terraform can SSH into the proxy servers to provisin them as reverse-proxies

 Now wait until the successful deployment message is displayed.
 Then wait a a few more minutes (5 minutes) until VMs and Load Balancers are running